SIMEXP/lab-documentation/source/tutorials/server_dl.rst

         ssh <user_name>@meleze

-We will launch this script using the container `deep-neuro-docker <https://github.com/SIMEXP/deep-neuro-docker>`_ available on github.
-It is already installed on our server at ``/data/cisl/CONTAINERS/deep-neuro-docker-gpu.simg``.
+We will launch this notebook using the container `deep-neuro-docker <https://github.com/SIMEXP/deep-neuro-docker>`_, already installed on our server at ``/data/cisl/CONTAINERS/deep-neuro-docker-gpu.simg``.
+It a ready to use jupyter environment with `tensorflow 2.0 <https://www.tensorflow.org/versions/r2.0/api_docs/python/tf>`_ for both GPU and CPU.

 .. note::
-    The `deep-neuro-docker <https://github.com/SIMEXP/deep-neuro-docker>`_ container is only compatible with `tensorflow 2.0 <https://www.tensorflow.org/versions/r2.0/api_docs/python/tf>`_ for both GPU and CPU.
     Other software like `pytorch <https://pytorch.org/>`_ are also considered to be included in the future.

 Launch the container